ivan-krukov/htmlExample/README.md

 exampleWidget(matrix(c(1,0,0,0,1,0,0,0,1), nrow = 3))
 ```

-This will bring up a clickable table that shows the index and value of the table cells.
+This will bring up a hover-able table that shows the index and value of the table cells.

 The suggested running environemnt is `RStudio`.